Jenverse/Travel-Agent-With-Memory/README.md

 - **Customized Itineraries**: Receive detailed day-by-day itineraries for your selected destinations
 - **Transportation Options**: Get suggestions for the best ways to travel to and around your destination
 - **Conversational Interface**: Interact with the travel agent through a natural chat interface
+- **Memory System**: Remembers your past interactions, preferences, and travel history to provide more personalized recommendations

 ## Getting Started